 This option enables students to complete their degree on a part-time basis.
 Students must be enrolled full-time (at least 9 credit hours per term) for at least two terms.
 Extended degree students are required to start their fieldwork after completing 15 credit hours of academic work.
-Students elect the 16-month or 20-month fieldwork schedule outlined in Volume 3, Chapter 7, Sections 2 and 3.
 Students cannot start fieldwork in the Spring/Summer term.